Why it is Important to Teach Correct Letter Formation!

 For children to develop a good handwriting style it is important to learn how to form letters correctly to begin with as this makes the transition from single letter formation to joined letter handwriting much easier.
 This enables them to develop a speedy, fluid and legible handwriting style.

 Letters are created through joining lines and curve shapes in a particular way.
 They have a designated start point and set directional pushes and pulls of the pencil to reach the designated finish point.
-This is why at Teach Handwriting we teach letter formation in groups/families rather than in alphabetical order.
+This is why from the very start (2012) Teach Handwriting has always taught letter formation in groups/families rather than in alphabetical order (a Year 1 national curriculum statutory requirement in 2015).
 Certain groups use the same, or similar, shape and directional push and pulls of the pencil to form the letter, for instance the letter c has the same start point and anti-clockwise directional movement shape that is needed to create the letters a, d, g, o and, though a little more complicated, the letters s and e.
 Teaching letters in groups and families can also help to limit letter reversals such as b and d.

 Due to how handwriting has or hasn’t been taught over the generations we all have our own way of handwriting.
 When supporting and teaching young children we need to develop a consistent approach so that they do not get confused or frustrated by adults giving them conflicting information.

 For parents this means finding out from your child’s school which letter font they are teaching so that you can support them more effectively at home.
 This may mean that you have to learn a new way of writing some letters.
-This also applies to teachers and teaching assistants.
-As the adults in the situation, we have to accept that it is for us to make the changes.
-Just because something is different from the way we were taught, or do it, doesn’t mean it is wrong, it is just different!

 Our free letter animations are not just to support children with their learning but also to provide parents and teachers (all adults really) with the knowledge and support to help children develop a consistent handwriting style.